collinvine/ideas/TEMPLATE.md

 > If the security and privacy implications of the idea are non-trivial,
 > elaborate on the problem space and a plan for resolving it here.

+## Dates
+> Description of deliverables at a given date, for example each Town Hall (default).
+> Add more iterations as required.
+>
+> Evaluator accepts responsbility to checkin at Goal dates, forces discussion to
+> continue implementation or recommend disband and post-mortem.

+> Upcoming Town Halls this quarter:
+> 2018-04-23, 2018-05-07, 2018-05-21, 2018-06-04, 2018-06-18

 ### Minimum Viable Product
 > Mandatory, completes the Idea in the fastest route possible, can be hacky,
 > needed to feel progress.
 See https://imgur.com/a/HVlw3